anssipukkinen/JammerDetection/model/README.md

 ## Support Vector Machine (SVM)

 SVM implementation was attempted but failed due to NaN values in the dataset.
-The error message suggests:

-1. Consider using sklearn.ensemble.HistGradientBoostingClassifier/Regressor which handles NaN values natively
-2. Preprocess the data using an imputer transformer
-3. Drop samples with missing values

 Error details:
 ```